Bheeshm-Pitamaah/chatgpt-wrapper/DISTRIBUTION.md

-# Distributing Kapi Lite
+# Distributing Rohit Bot

-This document explains how to distribute Kapi Lite to end users without exposing the source code.
+This document explains how to distribute Rohit Bot to end users without exposing the source code.

 ## Available Distribution Formats

-Kapi Lite can be distributed in several formats:
+Rohit Bot can be distributed in several formats:

 ### Linux
 - **AppImage**: A standalone executable that can be run on most Linux distributions without installation